Organizations helping asylum seekers warn the dangers of stereotyping: ‘We can’t use an alleged incident to perpetuate harm’

 “To denigrate an entire community based on the alleged actions of one person, is never appropriate.
 It’s never fair,” Connor told News 4.

-Over the last few months, resettlement agencies, including Jericho Road and Journey’s End, have been helping more than 500 asylum seekers who were bused in from New York City.
-One of those asylum seekers, 26-year-old Jesus Guzman-Bermudez is accused of raping a woman in a hotel room near the airport, with a young child present.
+Over the last few months, resettlement agencies, including Jericho Road and Journey’s End, have been helping more than 500 asylum seekers who were bused to WNY from New York City.
+One of those asylum seekers, 26-year-old Jesus Guzman-Bermudez, is accused of raping a woman in a hotel room near the airport, with a young child present.

 “At Jericho Road Community Health Center we are caring for the family involved in this complicated situation,” Myron Glick, CEO and founder of Jericho Road Community Health Center, said in a statement.
 “Our partner organization is assisting us by taking over the care of the incarcerated gentleman accused of this crime.
 We will focus on the woman and her child.
 While the investigation and criminal process are ongoing, we expect that the rights of all parties involved will be respected.”